orlandochristian/FrontEnd-Portfolio-Project/readme.md

 ### When Website loads
- it shows a specific dog breed and also a section where you can see dogs and humans similarities
+ it shows a specific dog breed, a section where you can see dogs with humans similarities, a form to submit for dogs adoption and also the porfolio link

 ### Html, Css and js files

 I use two html files in this project index.html and about.html, two css files style.css and about.css and also two js files script.js and functions.js

-### Grid vs FlexBox
+### Grid and also FlexBox

-This project use both the required Grid and also a Flexbox container
+This project use both, the required Grid and also a Flexbox containers

-A page will open in your browser.
-This page will refresh whenever you save a file in your project.